Koko-66/Project1_Domus-mea-finance/README.md

 ##### Equity Release and Protection sections:
 These are relatively text-heavy, therefore are presented on larger screens as two columns and one column on smaller ones.
-Rather than using _columns_ within a paragraph, I used div elements to have greater control over how the text is split when the screen size changes.
+Rather than using 'columns' within a paragraph, I used div elements to have greater control over how the text is split when the screen size changes.

 #### Contact Us Page:

-*Contact Us* page offers the user an option to contact the company using contact form.
+__Contact Us__ page offers the user an option to contact the company using contact form.
 It includes front-end validation of input:
 - name, e-mail and telephone number are set to required values;
 - e-mail requires an email format;